Khaled Juma

-Khaled Juma is a writer from Palestine.
+Khaled Juma (خالد جمعة) is a writer from Palestine.

 Biographical information

 Born in Rafah, on October 25, 1965, Juma was raised in Al-Shaboura Palestinian Refugee Camp, in the Gaza Strip.
 He is Head of the Cultural Department in Palestine News and Information Agency (WAFA), and was previously Editor-in-Chief of Roya Magazine for seven years.
 He has a portfolio of over 29 publications in a variety of genres; poetry, prose poetry, short stories, children's stories, TV sketches, plays and over 100 songs.

 Works

 Juma has published nine poetry collections.
 His children's books include The Little Olive Tree, The Magic Carpet, The Sun's Journey, The Colors of Palestine, My Grandfather's Stories, Diaries of a Germ, an educational title about hygiene, and Black Ear, Blonde Ear which teaches tolerance and acceptance of others.
 "Three Legs" won second place in the Diwan Al-Arab Competition in 2006.
 Juma has written and adapted a number of theatrical plays.
 Gaza, Your Sea is a dance musical.

 He has also written over 100 songs in both classic Arabic and the Palestinian dialect.
 His songs have been performed by Palestinian musicians such as Said Murad, Moneim Adwan, Odeh Turjman, Mahmoud Al-Abbadi, Reem Talhami, and Mohammad Assaf.
 He wrote the opening song for the Palestinian television series Amm Jbara.
 His works have been translated into English, French, Spanish, German, Bulgarian, Norwegian and Dutch.
 Juma founded a folklore dance group in Gaza, and hosts creative writing workshops for children and adults.